 Additionally, you are also inclined to get plenty of value when betting on races such as the Topgun – with the talent spread evenly across the eight runners.

-Another benefit of being a big greyhound race is that all of the leading online bookmakers will offer fixed odds betting in the weeks (and in some cases months) ahead of the final.
+Another benefit of being a big greyhound race is that all of the best greyhound bookmakers will offer fixed odds betting in the weeks (and in some cases months) ahead of the final.

 The Topgun was first run in 1993 and was remarkably a dead heat – with champion Victorian greyhounds Worth Backing (Worth Doing x Hot Footsteps Aug ’90) and Golden Currency (Shining Chariot x Currency Lass Aug ’91) unable to be split on the post and therefore splitting the $40,000 winner’s cheque.